 In competitive bidding arranged in 2012, the Finnvera Group selected KPMG Oy Ab to serve as its auditor.
 The auditor with the main responsibility is elected annually by the General Meeting.
-The Annual General Meeting of 2017 elected KPMG Oy Ab to serve as Finnvera's auditor.
+The Annual General Meeting of 2018 elected KPMG Oy Ab to serve as Finnvera's auditor.
 The auditor with the main responsibility is Juha-Pekka Mylén, Authorised Public Accountant.

-Once every quarter, the auditor participates in the meetings of the Inspection Committee of the Board of Directors and draws up a separate semi-annual report to the Board and to its Inspection Committee.
+Once every quarter, the auditor participates in the meetings of the Audit Committee of the Board of Directors and draws up a separate semi-annual report to the Board and to its Audit Committee.
 In addition, the auditor's report is submitted to the Supervisory Board.

 The Financial Supervisory Authority monitors Finnvera's bond issues.
-In other respects, Finnvera's finances are supervised by the Internal Auditing Unit of the Ministry of Economic Affairs and Employment, applying the standards of the Financial Supervisory Authority.
+In other respects, Finnvera's finances are supervised by the Ministry of Economic Affairs and Employment's Unit for Internal Audit, applying the standards of the Financial Supervisory Authority.
 Realisation of the industrial and ownership policy goals set by the Ministry of Economic Affairs and Employment for Finnvera is monitored by the Ministry's Innovations and Enterprise Financing Department, which receives quarterly reports on the attainment of the goals from Finnvera.

-The fees paid by the Finnvera Group to the auditors in 2017 totalled EUR 72,000.
-In addition, the auditing company was paid EUR 97,000 for advisory services.
-Nearly 50 per cent of the advisory services paid consisted of audit work required by the update of Finnvera's Euro Medium Term Note (EMTN) programme.
+The fees paid by the Finnvera Group to the auditors in 2018 totalled EUR 99,000.
+In addition, the auditing company was paid EUR 86,000 for advisory services.